 For photographers, it is a wonderland.
 You can stay here and shoot dawn to dusk, and even the stars.

-Saint Joseph's Church HotelThe Saint Joseph church has been converted into a fully furnished rental, with showers and toilets, opening in March and available for 2019 Spring Break.
+Saint Joseph's Church HotelThe Saint Joseph church has been converted into a fully furnished lodging rental with 5 rooms.

 Located across the street from our HQ in Redford, only 10 min. drive from Big Bend Ranch State Park, 45 min. drive from Lajitas, and appx.
 1 hr.
 15 min. from Big Bend National Park.